 The Old Frisian law books, of which the Brookmerbrief was merely one of many, were important to settle disputes and to prevent or terminate feuds.
 Also, the quoted article can be considered rudimentary or basic immigration law.
 It is interesting because it provides a bit insight into the most important interests which had to be secured in relation to foreigners.
 Let’s explain.

 (3) The third observation is that of the primary concern, namely the responsibility.
 This is understandable, even more so in a context where no government exists.
 Suppose the foreigner causes damage to someone’s property or to a person.
-In a feud society not only the damage to property or to the person had to be compensated, but a fine for breaking the peace (which can be compared with the current concept ‘public order’) had to be paid as well.
+In a feud society not only the damage to property or to the person had to be compensated, but a fine for breaking the peace had to be paid as well.
+‘Breaking the peace’ can be understand as a fine comparable with today’s violation of the public order.
 The compensation for the damage had to be paid to the owner or to the victim, or in cases of murder and manslaughter, to his/her family.
-In other words, the primary concern was that no disruption of the peace of the community would occur and if it did, the balance would be restored.
+In other words, the primary concern was that no disruption of the peace of the community would occur.
+And if it did, the balance had to be restored through money.
 After all, if the damage and the broken peace would not be balanced again, it could very well escalate into a long-term, destructive feud.

-If comparison is made with today, it is interesting to see that there are still similarities on some basics of immigration law.
+If comparison is made with today, it is interesting to see there are still similarities on some basics of immigration law.
 The distinction between foreign and non-foreign is still there.
 Logical, since it is the essence why immigration law exists.
 A foreigner is treated differently and has different, mostly less, rights than indigenous persons.

 Furthermore, just as in the thirteenth century, it is a reality that there may arise costs or other issues due to the presence of foreigners.
 Dutch immigration law imposes conditions on a resident who receives a foreigner.
 For example, if a residents wants to bring over his/her foreign lover, conditions are imposed on to the height and durability of the income of the resident.
 The same might apply for a company hiring foreign workers.
 With a guarantee, the company may be held liable for costs that may occur.
-The ratio behind it is very elementary: the ‘own’ community should not have to bear costs.
+The ratio behind it is very elementary: the own community should not have to bear any costs.